In a consumerist society marketing is everywhere. From a young age we are told to get on the capitalist treadmill – earn, spend, impress, repeat.

 Excess condiments.
 Can anyone actually taste the difference between soy sauce and Tamari anyway?

 Fancy gourmet food.
 A study in 2008 had participants comparing pate and dog food which were identically presented in a pleasing way.
 Most couldn’t correctly identify which was which.
-Similar studies have been conducted with wine which have found that presentation and perception add value where it otherwise doesn’t exist.
+Similar studies have been done with wine.
+They found that presentation and perception add value where it otherwise doesn’t exist.

 Cookbooks.
 These are a bit last century.
 We have the internet now.
 You don’t need to prove your culinary worth by having the Stephanie Alexander Cook’s Companion on display.